 The core program in the UofN is the Discipleship Training School (DTS) which is required for all other UofN courses.

-There are also nine interdisciplinary centers:
+There are also seven interdisciplinary centers:

 Students in the University of the Nations live together in dormitories, study together in class and work together on each UofN campus.
 This community learning concept embodies the New Testament model of Christians who live and learn together and work toward common objectives.
 This family-style approach implies a sharing of meals, resources, ideas and talents in a spirit of love and unity.
 Our students and staff come from many nations, cultures, denominations and generations, and God forms us into a beautiful family.
 The live-learn concept gives students remarkable access to our faculty and staff, who model the life of Christ in many everyday settings.
 Through the combination of academic study and community life, students grow in character as well as wisdom.